 Written by Kate Mannerings

-Kate joined the Percussion Play team earlier this year, having come from a background in Early Years education.
+Kate joined the Percussion Play team having come from a background in Early Years education.
 She has written articles intended to support practitioners in early years settings.
 Here she has shared her ideas and thoughts on how musical instruments can be made available as continuous provision without the need to issue ear defenders!

 With the benefits of music within continuous provision being so numerous, it would be a shame not to include the resources in our everyday environment.
-With proper demonstration, clever positioning of instruments and the opportunity for children to revisit the skills they have learned, musical discovery play can be both fun and harmonious.
+With the proper demonstration, clever positioning of instruments, and the opportunity for children to revisit the skills they have learned, musical discovery play can be both fun and harmonious.

 Written by Kate Mannerings

-Kate joined the Percussion Play team earlier this year, having come from a background in Early Years education.
+Kate joined the Percussion Play team having come from a background in Early Years education.
 She has written a series of articles intended to support practitioners within early years settings.
 Here she has shared her ideas and thoughts on how musical play has endless scope for improvisation and learning through play.

 Written by Kate Mannerings

 It’s that time of year again.
 You’re faced with a new cohort filled with unknown personalities, abilities, and skills.
 Where do you start?
 And more importantly, are they ready?

 Outdoor music can be a useful tool to aid the development of physical skills, as well as being proven to support communication, encourage expression, and build self-esteem.